How to patch a linux kernel bug

 • Use git send-email to send the patch.
 DO NEVER use --in-reply-to= .
 If it’s not the initial version, please add a link to quote the previous talk.

-• Knowing who to CC is also important
+• Knowing who to CC is also important, you can use ./scripts/get_maintainer.pl <Modified File> to get the maintainers.

 • In the talk, always use mutt to reply (Gmail’s plaintext mode sometimes doesn’t work well).